nshan651/Pollution-Autoencoders/README.md

 The main use of an undercomplete autoencoder is not in its ability to perfectly reconstruct the input, but in the useful features it is capable of distilling.

 In our case, we wanted to see what properties the autoencoder model could extract when given time series air pollution data for various cities throughout the United States.
 Using data from [OpenWeather's Air Pollution API](https://openweathermap.org/api/air-pollution), we constructed data frames for eight polluting gases and particulates.
-We obtained the daily averages of each pollutant six and a half months for just over eighteen thousand cities in the U.S. and other U.S. territories.
+We obtained the daily averages of each pollutant six and a half months for just over eighteen-thousand cities in the U.S. and other U.S. territories.

 <p align="center">
   <img src="images/pipeline/gifs/data_scroll.gif" alt="data_scroll">